MintonGroup/swiftest/README.md

 The NetCDF (Network Common Data Form) file format is a cross-platform method of creating, accessing, and sharing data.
 Due to its self-describing nature, NetCDF is ideal for archiving multidimensional scientific data.
 NetCDF files are also appendable, allowing for data to be added to a file after creation, making the NetCDF file format well suited for handling simulation output.
 NetCDF is maintained by the University Corporation for Atmospheric Research (UCAR) and is a standard file format across much of the atmospheric modeling community.

 In Swifter SyMBA, simulation outputs were stored in a flat binary file.
 These binary files could only be easily accessed through [SwiftVis](https://cs.trinity.edu/~mlewis/SwiftVis/), a data analysis and visualization software package designed to process Swifter data.
-While effective at accessing and plotting data from Swifter (and its predecessor [Swift](https://www.boulder.swri.edu/~hal/swift.html)), due to the addition of particles through fragmentation, SwiftVis is not capable of processing Swiftest output data.

 In accordance with modern data management practices and industry standards, Swiftest incorporates a NetCDF output file format for all simulation types.
 NetCDF is compatible with many of today's most widely-used programming languages including Fortran, Python, Java, C++, and more.
 By writing simulation data to a NetCDF output file, Swiftest provides the user with the flexibility to analyze and visualize data in any language they choose.
 The NetCDF file format is also adaptable such that any future additions to Swiftest can be seamlessly incorporated into the output file.
-It should be noted that for backwards compatibility, Swiftest also allows the user to chose a flat binary output file format comparable to the Swifter output file format.

 **Swiftest Python Package**

 Included with Swiftest, in the ```/swiftest/python/swiftest/``` directory, is a Python package designed to fascilitate seamless data processing and analysis.
-The Python package, also called Swiftest, can be used to generate input files and process output files in either the NetCDF file format or the binary file format.
+The Python package, also called Swiftest, can be used to generate input files and process output files in the NetCDF file format.

 To begin, Swiftest can be added to an existing conda environment, or a new conda environment may be created, so long as the required pacakges are installed.
 To create and activate a new conda environment with the prerequisite packages, open a terminal and navigate to the ```/swiftest/python/swiftest/``` directory.
 Type the following: